alexhumphreys/idris2-elab-util/src/Doc/Enum2.md

 in a quote directly.
 However, it is possible to reflect on it and use it in metaprograms. `Language.Reflection` defines utilities for finding data types and their constructors by name.
-In addition, module `Language.Reflect.Types` in this package allows us to gather detailed information about data types.
+In addition, module `Language.Reflection.Types` in this package allows us to gather detailed information about data types.

 ```idris